I could be quite successful if I would just stop predicting the future. A yarn about assuming the worst, with a worksheet on expecting the best.

 Now you might never have taken it that far, but have you dismissed an opportunity because something similar didn’t work out in the past?
 Or built up such a negative result that it seems impossible to achieve anything else?
 Caution can protect us from making the same mistakes again but lets be clear on the mistakes.
 In the first scenario, over a hundred people in my discipline were made redundant, the outcome was not linked to my performance.
 In the second scenario, I had broadcast my difficulties regularly and was fed with a constant “you’ll be right”.
 I needed mentoring to be successful and the project just didn’t have the capacity.

 You may very well be right in not going through with an idea based on an educated guess of what has happened in the past, but it is still a guess.
 So I say, if you’re going to guess the result, why not dream a Chevy instead of a go-cart.
 It’s your head, you’re in control of the scenery.
 Download the worksheet and take off those Coal Coloured Glasses.
-Determine your own next step.
+For more information on Narrative Practice or bookings, click the FAQs or send me a message.